Continuous isomorphisms between groups definable in o-minimal expansions of the real field: Introduction and preliminaries

-\begin{fact} A real Lie group $G$ is Lie isomorphic to a group definable in an o-minimal expansion of the reals if and only if both $G$ and its center have finitely many connected components and the solvable radical of $G$ is supersolvable. \end{fact}
+\begin{fact} A real Lie group $G$ is Lie isomorphic to a group definable in an o-minimal expansion of the real field if and only if both $G$ and its center have finitely many connected components and the maximal simply connected normal subgroup $U_G$ of the solvable radical of $G$ is supersolvable. \end{fact}